 Melbourne’s swathe of constantly spoiled gourmands have a lot to look forward to in 2021.
 A new restaurant from Chris Lucas and Martin Benn, a new pop-up from Attica, and a three-tiered tribute to the bountiful region of Gippsland, Victoria.
 And that’s not even scratching the surface of Australia’s famously dynamic culinary capital this year.
 There’s a lot to get your head around, so here’s a list of the best new restaurants in Melbourne for 2021, both recently opened and fresh-faced, or coming in the next few months.

-This list will be updated as news rolls in and the list of best restaurants in Melbourne swells, but for now, here are the ones you should get your tastebuds across if you really want to eat like a king.
+This list will be updated as news rolls in and the list of best new restaurants in Melbourne swells, but for now, here are the ones you should get your tastebuds across if you really want to eat like an in-the-know king.

 Farmer’s Daughters, CBD